Red Teaming

 • Multi-factor Authentication (MFA): Implementing MFA adds an extra layer of security, making it harder for attackers to compromise accounts even if they obtain credentials.

-• Endpoint Protection: Utilize endpoint protection solutions that can detect and prevent malicious activities on devices.
+• Endpoint Protection: Utilize endpoint protection solutions that can detect and prevent malicious device activities.

 • Incident Response Plan: Establish a well-defined incident response plan to quickly detect, respond to, and mitigate the impact of a spear-phishing attack.